- Telephone:+31 20 59 82826

 As of 1 August 2008, I'm chairing the English (havo/vwo) committee of CvTE, the institution responsible for the final exams in Dutch secondary schools.
 Since May 2014 I'm also chairing the CvTE committee developing an adaptive diagnostic English test for all levels of Dutch secondary education.
 These activities (and other fun projects that find me) are carried out through my own business, the Language Experts.

-I spend most of my spare time on my two main hobbies: my motorbike and listening to what most people consider loud rock music, such as Nirvana, Nickelback and Rammstein, but also Bowie, Led Zeppelin, Roxy Music and Madonna.
-And I also like some of the (relatively) modern stuff such DJ Tiësto and Lady Gaga.
+I spend most of my spare time on my two main hobbies: my motorbike and listening to what most people consider loud rock music, such as Nirvana and Rammstein, but also Bowie, Led Zeppelin, Roxy Music and Madonna.
+And I also like some of the (relatively) modern stuff, such as Snow Patrol and Rihanna.

 Nederlandse Vereniging voor Toegepaste Taalwetenschap